mjy1111/BAKE/README.md

 ## Datasets
 The BAKE benchmark comprises two datasets of BAKE-Q&J and BAKE-J. Both datasets are designed for evaluating counterfactual edits in LLMs.
-When assess the reversibility of LLMs, two evaluation forms of question answering (Q) and judgment (J) are considered.
+When assess the reversibility of LLMs, two evaluation forms of question answering (Q) and judgment (J) are considered for different relations.

+The datasets are included in `data`.
+There are two files:
+* `BAKE_qa.json`: the counterfactual dataset use both question answering and judgment forms for the evaluation of reversibility, which use one-to-one and one-to-many relations.
+* `BAKE_judge.json`: the counterfactual dataset only use judgment form for the evaluation of reversibility, which use many-to-one and many-to-many relations.